tezock/KeyDash/README.md

 an API, the first render may not always render the necessary text to be selected.
 Thus, when I update the page when the quote updates, I properly update the necesary items in the DOM.

--Watch out for both 'undefined' and 'null' values
+-Watch out for both 'undefined' and 'null' values.
+Helps a lot to make a helper function that checks both

+-Built a a working version of the input field!
+However, I made it more 'stateful' than intended.
+Only up from here!